giellalt/lang-sma/docs/sma.md

 with as little work as possible.
-On the other hand, if more words are tagged than strictly needed, this should pose no problem as long as the IPA conversion is correct - at least some words will get the same pronunciation whether read as SME or NOB/NNO/SWE.
+On the other hand, if more words are tagged than strictly needed, this should pose no problem as long as the IPA conversion is correct - at least some words will get the same pronunciation whether read as SMA or NOB/NNO/SWE.

 |   Originating language tag | Originating language
 | --- | ---